PilzDE/psen_scan_v2/README.md

 ### Branching model
 `main` is considered to be the active development branch, it targets the ROS distributions `melodic` and `noetic`.

+All version numbers < 0.10.0 are from releases prior to this change.
 ### Test concept
 ![psen_scan_test_concept](doc/test_architecture.svg)